shummie/Halite-2-Shummie/index.md

 # My Bot

 I'm not going to go into too much detail about older versions of my bot.
-I will say that a very simple bot that prioritizes docked ships and doesn't crash will probably get you close to the top 50-100.
+I will say that a very simple bot that prioritizes docked ships and doesn't crash will probably get you close to the top 100.
 A simple target loop like the following:

 Find enemies within distance X from us.
 If no enemies are near, dock on nearest neutral/owned not full planet.
 Otherwise, target closest enemy or docked ship.

 Seriously.
-A bot as simple as that using the default starter bot would probably perform very well.
+A bot as simple as that using the default starter bot and adding in rushing would probably perform very well.

 One overarching theme that I recommend is.
 Simplify.
 Simplify, Simplify, Simplify.

 I would say that I had three major versions of my bot.
 The python version, my first C++ version, and my most recent version.
 And, in fact, I'd probably lump the python and c++ version together into a single one.
 I'll talk through the structure of my final bot in this post mortem.
 Warning, the below is fairly detailed but walks through my logic in a better format than looking at the source code itself.